yojimbo87/minotaur/README.md

 		server: httpServer
 	});

-	minotaur.on("connect", function(session) {
+	// new session connects to the minotaur server minotaur.on("connect", function(session) {

-		// client connects to server
+		// new client is connected within this session
+		// this is for example new opened tab in the browser session.on("clientConnect", function(clientID) {
+			...
+		});

+		// client within this session is disconnected session.on("clientDisconnect", function(clientID) {
+			...
+		});

+		// session receives a message
 		session.on("message", function(message) {
-			// server receives a message from client
+			...
 		});

-		session.on("disconnect", function(message) {
-			// client is disconnected from server
+		// session is disconnected from server
+		session.on("disconnect", function() {
+			...
 		});
 	});